Capture the Moment!

 If you have a limited budget and want the highest possible resolution, Sony users should probably buy the new Sony a7R V. Its frame rate is only 10 fps, but it has a 60MP sensor, a selfie-friendly LCD that’s ideal for vlogging and an improved autofocus system that doesn’t make you choose between humans, animals and birds.
 Alternatively, if you prefer a higher frame rate and don’t mind the minimum ISO of 250, you could opt for the new Sony a9 III with pre-capture and blistering bursts of 120 fps!

-If you have Canon or Nikon glass that you want to keep using (with or without an adaptor), there are plenty of mirrorless models to choose from.
+If you have Canon or Nikon glass that you want to keep using (with or without an adaptor), there are plenty of mirrorless models to choose from—some even with pre-release capture.
 The Z9 is the all-singing, all-dancing version for Nikon users, but the Nikon Z8 is much smaller and lighter if you don’t need the built-in battery grip.

 If you’re a Canon user, you’ll need to make a choice.
-The 45 MP R5 has a higher resolution, but the R3 can shoot at 30 fps and up to 195 fps in short bursts!
-If you don’t want to compromise, you’ll just have to wait for the R1 like everyone else…
+The 45 MP R5 Mark II has a higher resolution (and Pro Capture), but the R3 can shoot at 30 fps and up to 195 fps in short bursts!
+If you don’t want to compromise, you’ll just have to splash out on the flagship R1, which offers 40 fps with Pro Capture…

 If you’d like to order a framed print of one of my wildlife photographs, please visit the Prints page.